What is a Digital Customer Journey?

-The buyer’s journey is comprised of three steps:
+The buyer’s journey or digital customer journey is comprised of three steps:

-When a buyer is in the awareness stage, they realize that there is a problem that they need to solve.
-Buyers are still unsure, at this point, of whether or not this new problem should be a priority.
+When a buyer is in the awareness stage – also known as the discovery phase – they realize that there is a problem that they need to solve.
+Buyers are still unsure in the first stage of their digital customer journey about whether or not this new problem should be a priority.
 In order to fully grasp the awareness stage, here are some questions that we feel you should ask yourself in order to better tailor your website to buyers who are in this stage:

 What Do Buyers Say About Their Challenges And Goals?

-It’s important to see how your buyers tend to describe the challenges that they face as well as their goals, and the best way to do this is to ask them directly.
-Often, we feel that the best way to do this is by using a survey.
+During this stage, it’s important to gauge the level of awareness our target market has.
+See how your buyers tend to describe the challenges that they face, as well as their goals, and the best way to do this is to ask them directly.
+Often, we feel that the best way to do this is by using a survey during the discovery stage.

 What Happens If Buyers Do Not Act?

-- We recommend reading stories online from people who did not solve the problem and incorporate that information into your content.
+- We recommend reading stories online from people who did not solve the problem and incorporating that information into your content.

 - Emphasize the seriousness of inaction, especially in cases where inaction can have serious consequences.